Flint Hills Scenic Byway & Skyline Scenic Drive

 When a storm blew down the old tree a few years ago the city put a roof over this stump and tried as best they could to preserve what was left of that historic tree.

-Skyline Scenic Drive Kansas Flint Hills
+Skyline Scenic Drive in the Flint Hills of Kansas

 skyline scenic drive Kansas